Slaviša Žungul

-Slaviša Žungul, known in the United States as Steve Zungul (born 28 July 1954) is a retired Yugoslav American soccer striker.
+Slaviša Žungul (born 28 July 1954), also known as Steve Zungul, is a retired Yugoslav American soccer striker.

 Žungul began his career with Hajduk in his native Yugoslavia before controversially moving to the United States where he became a dominant indoor soccer striker.
 His indoor career began with the New York Arrows of Major Indoor Soccer League and ended with the San Diego Sockers.
 His amazing scoring ability earned him the nickname "Lord of All Indoors".
 He also spent two seasons playing outdoor soccer with the Golden Bay Earthquakes of the North American Soccer League.
 In 1984, he was the NASL MVP.
 He also earned fourteen caps with the Yugoslavia national football team between 1972 and 1976.

 Early life

 Žungul was born Slaviša Ivanović in Požarevac, but his biological father died when he was still an infant.
 His mother Danica quickly remarried and moved to Kaštel Lukšić near Split, PR Croatia where baby Slaviša was given his stepfather's last name.